Category Archives: Wisconsin

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never ever been specifically checked, or an item that is being split, will certainly require a study to locate the new corners and great deal lines in Wisconsin, which need to be completely marked so they will never become shed.
+Land that has never been specifically surveyed, or an item that is being separated, will call for a survey to find the brand-new edges and lot lines in Wisconsin, which ought to be permanently marked so they will certainly never ever become lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.